Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 when you need it.

-If a hospital system gets locked and doctors cannot pull patient files
+If a hospital system gets locked and doctors cannot pull patient files, that is availability failing.

-…

-that is availability failing.

 That is real life impact.

-…

 Most cybersecurity work
 is just protecting
 those three things.

-…

 And we do it with layers.